 One of BootMii’s most important features is the ability to backup and restore your Wii’s NAND storage.
 We will be going over how to perform a NAND backup.
 You can then restore from that backup for whatever reason.
 We recommend making a NAND backup regularly or before you do something risky to your console (and if you know what you’re doing, you won’t have to do anything risky).

 - An SD card with at least 512MB of free space

 If you installed BootMii as boot2 in the last step, you will need to launch BootMii by restarting the console.
 Skip steps 1-2 if this is the case.

 - Press the HOME Button, then select “Launch BootMii”.

 - Navigating BootMii is not possible using a Wii remote.
 You’d have to either use the buttons on your Wii console or a GameCube controller plugged into port 1.
 To navigate between options, press POWER on your Wii (or the right +Control Pad button on a GameCube controller).
 Keep in mind that when using the wii buttons, you can only navigate right but when attempting to go past the last entry, it’ll warp you to the first one.
 This is not a limitation on GameCube Controllers; You can navigate left and right.
 To select an option, hit RESET on your Wii or A on your GameCube controller.

 - Press the Options button (the one with the gears).

 - Press the BackupMii button (the one with the green arrow).

 - A NAND backup will start.
 You can watch the progress on the screen.

-- When it’s done backing up, it will verify the backup.
-It can be skipped by pressing the EJECT button if you want, but we recommend to keep it running.
+- After this step, it will verify the backup.
+While it is recommended, it can be skipped by pressing the EJECT button on your Wii Console.